-(13) In its 2021 Convergence Programme, Denmark's general government deficit is planned to decrease to 0.9% of GDP in 2022, mainly due to a discontinuation of the temporary support measures adopted in 2020 and 2021.
-The general government debt ratio is planned to increase to 41.3% of GDP in 2022.
-These projections are in line with the Commission's 2021 spring forecast.
+(13) In its 2021 Convergence Programme, Sweden's general government deficit is planned to decrease to 1.0% of GDP in 2022, in line with the Commission's 2021 spring forecast, mainly due to the economic recovery, coupled with the discontinuation of the temporary support measures adopted in 2020 and 2021.
+The general government debt ratio is planned to decrease to 37.0% of GDP in 2022, somewhat below the Commission's 2021 spring forecast, partly due to valuation effects.

-Based on the Commission's forecast, the overall fiscal stance as defined above - also including the impact on aggregate demand in 2022 from investment financed by both the national and the EU budgets, notably the Recovery and Resilience Facility - is estimated at +1.6 of GDP.
-The positive contribution of expenditure financed by Recovery and Resilience Facility grants and other EU funds is projected to remain unchanged.
-Nationally financed investment is projected to provide a neutral contribution.
-Nationally financed primary current expenditure (net of discretionary revenue measures) is projected to provide a contractionary contribution of 1.0 percentage points of GDP.
+Based on the Commision's forecast, the overall fiscal stance as defined above - also including the impact on aggregate demand in 2022 from investment financed by both the national and the EU budgets, notably the Recovery and Resilience Facility - is estimated at -0.2% of GDP11.
+The positive contribution of expenditure financed by